A blog about boats, fishing, water sports and having fun on the ocean

 The common swift spends almost its entire life in the air, essentially never touching the ground once it learns to fly.
 Typically, swifts are about 16-17 centimeters long and have a wingspan of about 38-40 centimeters.

-What is the oldest bird alive today?
+What is the fastest bird in the world?

 It’s a bat.
 But first, some background: The Peregrine Falcon is indisputably the fastest animal in the sky.
 It has been measured at speeds above 83.3 m/s (186 mph), but only when stooping, or diving.